 <td>element for every data cell

 <caption>element is used to provide a visible caption for the table.
-Captions by default appear centred above the table, but can be positioned appropriately using CSS.
+Captions by default appear centered above the table, but can be positioned appropriately using CSS.
 The caption is programmatically associated with the table, thus it is a useful method for providing an introduction to content.

 <summary>element assists non-sighted users to more easily understand the information presented within a table, by providing a synopsis of what a sighted user can see.
-This is particularly useful where complex or unconventional table layouts are used (this attribute is not displayed in the browser, it is only read out to assistive technologies).
+This workflow is useful where complex or unconventional table layouts are used (this attribute is not displayed in the browser, it is only read out to assistive technologies).

 scopeattribute of the